 During his training at the Casey Eye Institute, he was funded by The Foundation Fighting Blindness under the Alan Laties Career Development Program, where he conducted laboratory studies to evaluate the effectiveness of immunomodulatory therapy in reducing secondary collateral damage in retinitis pigmentosa.

 Dr. Yang recently joined the faculty of the Casey Eye Institute as an Assistant Professor in Ophthalmic Genetics and Ocular Immunology, and is a member of the Oregon Retinal Degeneration Center.
 He also has special interest in cataract surgery, especially pertaining to those patients with inherited retinal degeneration or uveitis.
 The focus of his research is to better understand the significance of immune-mediated damage secondary to the underlying genetic mutations found in inherited retinal degenerations.
-He is currently conducting translational research in an effort to bring new medical treatments to the clinic for patients with retinitis pigmentosa.
+With the support of a Career Development Award from the Foundation Flighting Blindness, he is currently conducting translational research in an effort to bring new medical treatments to the clinic for patients with retinitis pigmentosa.